MOLOKAI RACE WEEK 2024

 Everything you spend at the OCC will go on your member account, with an invoice sent at the end of the month – no cash payments on the way through.

-Molokai Crossing: Support boat and Airfares
+Molokai Crossing: Support boat

 For those who elect to do the Molokai crossing, there is a support boat needed per ski, whether you are a solo paddler, or a relay team.
 Support boats can cost $1,200 - $1,500 USD, which is payable directly in cash to your boat Captain on the day.
 Your support boat will drive your surf ski over to the island of Molokai and shadow you on the way back across the channel.